As a law firm, our team stands up for Amazon sellers against baseless IP complaints and obtains withdrawals.

 If sellers decide to undertake this massive and time-consuming job themselves, do the sweeps as frequently and thoroughly as the business is capable of.

-The test buy is a necessary part of brand protection.
+The test buy is a necessary part of our brand protection services.

 Why is this step so crucial?
 Without the test buy, neither sellers nor anyone on our staff, can properly evaluate if the product in question is in fact counterfeit, infringing, or inauthentic.

-We advise that test buys be conducted before contacting us, as it will save time, thus accelerating the timetable for sellers to regain control of their listings.
-Once a seller has conducted the test buy, we ask them to send it to our office so that we may conduct our own evaluation.
+Thus, accelerating the timetable for sellers to regain control of their listings.
+Once you have conducted a test buy, send it to our office so that we can conduct our own evaluation.

-Infringing or inauthentic claims are quite serious if they are leveled against any seller.
+Infringing or inauthentic claims are serious if they are leveled against a seller.

 If the claim turns out to be unfounded, then a seller may lose several days of sales, or even lose selling privileges altogether.
 We take the ramifications of these claims seriously.
 As a result, we strongly encourage every seller to verify the product they claim is infringing with a test buy.
 If our evaluation concludes that the product is in fact infringing, inauthentic, or counterfeit, we will advise moving to the next step: sending a cease and desist letter to the infringing seller.